okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 }
 ```

-The `@EnableGlobalMethodSecurity(prePostEnabled = true)` annotation is what enables our `@PreAuthorize` annotation.
+The `@EnableGlobalMethodSecurity(prePostEnabled = true)` annotation is what enables the `@PreAuthorize` annotation.
 This can be added to any class with the `@Configuration` annotation.
 I won't go into any depth about them here, but you can also enable `@Secured`, an older Spring Security annotation, and JSR-250 annotations.

 The `configure(final HttpSecurity http)` method overrides the default `HttpBuilder` configuration.
 Because it's empty, it leaves the application without authorization or authentication.